|Year & campus||2023 — Parkville|

 |Study level & type||Graduate Coursework|

-The Master of Urban Planning/Master of Urban Design is a double degree, that will allow students to complete two professionally accredited graduate programs in a reduced timeframe.
+The Master of Architecture/ Master of Urban Planning is a double degree, that will allow students to complete two professional programs in a reduced timeframe.

-The Master of Urban Planning is an accredited professional degree that focuses on Australian and international policy and planning pertaining to human settlements.
+The Master of Urban Planning focuses on Australian and international policy and planning pertaining to human settlements.
 Planners promote the establishment of economically viable, socially just, environmentally sustainable, safe and healthy human settlements.

 As planners, we believe that this is a critical pursuit and perhaps it is never more timely than now as we adapt to global changes that impact our cities.
 These changes include climate change; deepening inequality that has often been associated with diminished local democracy and the rise of community advocacy; growing concerns for community health and safety; and the emergence of global city-regions that require innovations in governance and planning.